 Allergic rhinitis can last several weeks, longer than a cold or the flu.
 It does not cause fever.
-The nasal discharge from hay fever is thin, watery, and clear.
+The nasal discharge is thin, watery, and clear.
 Nasal discharge from a cold or the flu tends to be thicker.
 Itching (mostly in the eyes, nose, mouth, throat, and skin) is common with hay fever but not with a cold or the flu.
-Sneezing is more prominent with hay fever.
+Sneezing occurs more with hay fever.
 You may even have severe sneeze attacks.

 What causes allergic rhinitis?

-You have an allergy when your body overreacts to things that don’t cause problems for most people.
-These things are called allergens.
 If you have allergies, your body releases chemicals when you are exposed to an allergen.
-One type of chemical that your body releases is called histamine.
+One such chemical is called histamine.
 Histamine is your body’s defense against the allergen.
 The release of histamine causes your symptoms.

 - Allergies that occur in the spring (late April and May) are often due to tree pollen.